Minnesota: Transportation

 Minnesota's principal airport is Minneapolis–St. Paul International Airport (MSP), a major passenger and freight hub for Delta Air Lines and Sun Country Airlines.
 Most other domestic carriers serve the airport.
 Large commercial jet service is provided at Duluth and Rochester, with scheduled commuter service to four smaller cities via Delta Connection carriers SkyWest Airlines, Compass Airlines, and Endeavor Air.

 Public transit services are available in the regional urban centers in Minnesota including Metro Transit in the Twin Cities, opt-out suburban operators Minnesota Valley Transit Authority, SouthWest Transit, Plymouth Metrolink, Maple Grove Transit and others.
 In Greater Minnesota transit services are provided by city systems such as Duluth Transit Authority, Mankato Transit System, MATBUS (Fargo-Moorhead), Rochester Public Transit, Saint Cloud Metro Bus, Winona Public Transit and others.
 Dial-a-Ride service is available for persons with disabilities in a majority of Minnesota counties.

-In addition to bus services, Amtrak's daily Empire Builder (Chicago–Seattle/Portland) train runs through Minnesota, calling at the Saint Paul Union Depot and five other stations.
+Two daily Amtrak trains provide inter-city rail service.
+The Empire Builder (Chicago–Seattle/Portland) train runs through Minnesota, calling at the Saint Paul Union Depot and five other stations.
+The Borealis (Chicago–Saint Paul) train runs from Saint Paul to Chicago, on a portion of the tracks used by the Empire Builder.
 Intercity bus providers include Jefferson Lines, Greyhound, and Megabus.
 Local public transit is provided by bus networks in the larger cities and by two rail services.
-The Northstar Line commuter rail service runs from Big Lake to the Target Field station in downtown Minneapolis.
-From there, light rail runs to Saint Paul Union Depot on the Green Line, and to the MSP airport and the Mall of America via the Blue Line.
+From Target Field station in downtown Minneapolis, light rail runs to Saint Paul Union Depot on the Green Line, and to the MSP airport and the Mall of America via the Blue Line.